The format is:

 An assignment to setter is automatically converted to a setter call.

-The setter definition will generate a scope.
+Setter definition will generate a scope.

-It is a keyword that indicates that it is a setter definition.
+This is a keyword that indicates that it is a setter definition.
 It must be specified next to access control.

 It specifies the setter name after "setter".
 The naming rules for setter name is the same as for identifiers.